These homemade baked plantain chips are crunchy, salty, and delicious! This recipe is a healthy, paleo, AIP snack that’s so simple to make at home.

 - Using a mandolin slicer (or a sharp knife) carefully slice the plantains into 1/8″ slices.

-- Lay the plantain slices onto the baking sheet and coat with avocado oil, salt, and lime juice.
+- Lay the plantain slices onto the baking sheet and coat with avocado oil, salt, garlic powder, and lime juice.

 - Bake in the oven for 15-20 minutes, or until crispy.
 Rotate once or twice to cook evenly.